DariaTolstokoraya/DSA-210-Project/README.md

 Individuals with digital_reliance=1 will show higher sclact (level of participation in social activities) scores, suggesting that technology helps reduce isolation.

 #### Findings:
-Swiss people with the highest digital activity report the lowest level of participation in social activities.
 Contrary to expectations, Cluster 1 ("Overworked Technology Users") with medium-high digital reliance (digital_reliance=0.63) reported the lowest social activity levels (sclact=2.15).
 Meanwhile, Cluster 2 ("Digitally-Balanced") with the highest digital reliance (0.76) showed moderate social activity (2.87), still below Cluster 0 ("Traditional Workers") with no digital reliance (sclact=3.40).
+So, Swiss people with the highest digital activity report the lowest level of participation in social activities.

 ### 2. Social-Work Balance Index